yesihaveidea/myrtille/README.md

 - fully parameterizable

 ## Requirements
 - Browser: any HTML4 or HTML5 browser (starting from IE6!).
 No extension or administrative rights required.
+The clipboard synchronization requires Chrome (or async clipboard API support) and HTTPS connection
 - Gateway (myrtille): IIS 7 or greater (preferably IIS 8+ with websocket protocol enabled) and .NET 4.5+ (with WCF Services > HTTP Activation enabled)
 - RDP server: any RDP enabled machine (preferably Windows Server but can also be Windows XP, 7, 8, 10 or Linux xRDP server)
 - SSH server: any SSH server (tests were made using the built-in Windows 10 OpenSSH server)